EV Level 2 Program

 EV Miles participants send CMLP a photo of their car’s timer display, programmed to charge only during off peak hours.
 Set it and forget it!
 CMLP monitors electricity usage data to verify that charging is done off-peak.
 EV owners with solar panels can take advantage of solar electricity production to help charge their vehicles until 12 noon on weekdays and all day on weekends.
 By charging your EV during off-peak hours, not only do you get credits on your bill each month, you also help reduce peak demand charges incurred by CMLP, keeping all customers’ bills lower.

 Whether or not you choose to enroll in the EV Miles Program, we hope you will join our efforts to help reduce the Town’s summer electrical peak and the cost of electricity to all Concordians.
 Thirty percent of your electric bill is directly related to the amount of electricity Concord uses for just one hour during the entire year.
-That one hour, the peak demand hour, occurs on a hot weekday afternoon during the summer months from June 1st to September 15th typically between the hours of 12PM – 6PM.
+That one hour, the peak demand hour, occurs on a hot weekday afternoon during the summer months, typically between the hours of 12PM – 6PM.

 CMLP will enroll all Level 2 rebate recipients in our peak demand reduction Google group, which will allow us to send you an email when peak demand is predicted – typically on several hot weekday afternoons or early evenings in from June 1st through September 15th each year.
-When you refrain from charging your EV during peak hours, everyone benefits with lower electric rates and a cleaner environment, since the least efficient electric generating plants operate during peaks to provide enough capacity.
+When you refrain from charging your EV during peak hours, everyone benefits with lower electric rates, since there are higher costs associated with these peaker power plants.

 Q: Who can I contact if I have more questions about CMLP’s EV Level 2 Program or EV Miles Program?